streamsure/angular-fastclick/README.md

 # angular-fastclick

 Why does this project even exist?
-Well [ng-fastclick](https://github.com/8bitDesigner/ng-fastclick) is only available in bower and not in npm and I really hate having to use bower and I also can't be a55ed to raise an issue as ng-fastclick repo has not had any updates in 24 Months.
+Well, for a start [ng-fastclick](https://github.com/8bitDesigner/ng-fastclick) is only available in bower and I really hate having to use bower and I also can't be a55ed to raise an issue as the ng-fastclick repo has not had any updates in 24 Months.

 I do use fastclick currently in some of my hybrid mobile projects as it's really quite performance orientated, I also wanted easy access to it via my build pipes so I added it to npm for everyone to use as well, enjoy!